Step 2: Search Programs

 To begin, students need to understand the differences between the four types available at CCU.
 Each type has its own requirements, provides unique learning opportunities, and has specific costs that vary greatly from program to program.

-- Exchange partner programs are typically the most affordable options because students can pay the same tuition they normally pay for a regular term at CCU; however, there can be a BIG difference in the cost of living, depending on location.
-Students who do an exchange are abroad for one or more semesters.
+- Exchange partner programs are typically the most affordable option because in most cases, students can pay CCU’s in-state tuition rate while registered for classes abroad - a tremendous discount for out-of-state students and a great way for South Carolina residents to save!
+There can be, however, a BIG difference in the cost of living, depending on location.
+Students who do an exchange program are abroad for one or more semesters, and they should be expecting a more immersive experience.
+Applicants should be organized and independent-minded.

 - Third-party provider programs are the most geographically diverse options, covering more than 20 countries (including the open seas)!
 Although these programs can cost more, they also offer additional student support services not always guaranteed by other program types.
 Plus, they can counter costs through scholarships AND offer programs for every summer term (not just Maymester).